COLUMN: Story of 32-year-old's NBA debut should inspire students to persevere

 "I thought, 'this could be it,'" Ingram said.

-Ingram was called up to the Los Angeles Lakers, and signed for the rest of the season.
+Ingram was called up to the Lakers and signed for the rest of the season.

 Before signing the contract for the final two games of the season, Ingram called his wife to tell her the news.
-Ingram's wife and two kids were flown out to watch their husband and father make his NBA debut.
+Ingram's wife and two children flew to watch him make his NBA debut.

 "I was just sitting back watching the game as a fan,” said Lakers center Brook Lopez.
 “I’m like, ‘Wow, this is the stuff dreams are made of.’”